xYello/ThePost/Pods/UPCarouselFlowLayout/README.md

 * `sideItemAlpha` (between 0 and 1, default is 0.6)
 *Can be set through code or via Interface Builder.*
 The opacity ratio for collection items which are not in the center.

+* `sideItemShift` (value in pixels, default is 0)
+*Can be set through code or via Interface Builder.*
+A vertical/horizontal offset (depending on the collectionView scroll direction) for collection items which are not in the center.

 * `spacingMode` (default is fixed spacing of 40 pts) *Can be set only through code.*